Robert S. Cargill II, PhD, PE (CV) is an Engineering Director, Biomechanics Practice in the Philadelphia office.

 Mr. Kuhn is exceedingly proficient in use of finite element analysis (FEA) and modeling and in performing and analyzing computer simulations of complex mechanisms and vehicle and crash dynamics.
 He has testified as an expert on accident reconstruction and on gasoline and diesel engine design and performance, and has offered expert testimony for both on-road vehicles and off-highway equipment regarding real-world performance, warranty claims, and lemon law matters and in matters addressing recalls and investigations, patents, intellectual property, and basic design for vehicle and non-vehicle-related products.
 Mr. Kuhn is a Licensed Professional Engineer (Michigan) and holds two patents.

 Dr. Tara L.A.
-Moore, PE (CV) is a Managing Engineer at JP Research and heads the Company’s Philadelphia office.
+Moore, PE (CV) is a Consulting Engineer for JP Research.
 A biomechanical engineer with a Ph.D. in Medical Engineering (from Harvard University-Massachusetts Institute of Technology) and an M.S. in Mechanical Engineering (from MIT), Dr. Moore has over 15 years’ research and accident reconstruction experience in the area of human injury / tolerance to mechanical loads.
 She specializes in performing biomechanical accident reconstructions to address issues involving human injury biomechanics, including the severity and mechanism of injuries occurring in transportation, occupational, and industrial accidents; injuries occurring in falls; and injuries to children.

 A managing and consulting engineer for many years, Dr. Moore has extensive experience applying her medical and technical knowledge to real-world problems involving traumatic injury mechanism, severity and causation.
 She has evaluated biomechanical issues and injury potential associated with alternate scenarios, such as changes in design or safety equipment, and has used biomechanical analyses to evaluate how (or whether) a described scenario could have occurred during a specific event.